 Category: Community Maps

-The ArcGIS Content Team has improved the Community Basemaps by incorporating both new and updated content to the ArcGIS Living Atlas of the World.
-Thanks to the user community, the World Topographic Map was refreshed with 4 new contributors and 7 updates for cities and counties throughout the … Continue reading
+Esri’s ArcGIS Content Team has just incorporated new and updated content to both the World Topographic Map and Basemap Imagery, expanding and updating content in the Living Atlas of the World.
+This refresh includes 3 new contributors and 3 updates for cities and counties … Continue reading

-The ArcGIS Content Team continues to enhance the Community Basemaps by incorporating new and updated content to the ArcGIS Living Atlas of the World, enhancing the basemap content collection.
-Thanks to the user community, the World Topographic Map has been updated with new contributions for North America, Canada … Continue reading
+The ArcGIS Content Team has updated the World Topographic Map!
+Another big thanks to the user community who are helping improve the Community Basemaps by submitting new and updated content to the ArcGIS Living Atlas of the World.
+Updates this week includes 3 new contributions and … Continue reading